Embed video without YouTube ads or buffering. Try SmartVideo free →

 3. Bitrate: The fuel that powers the resolution and frame rate.

 The Golden Rule: If you increase resolution or frame rate, you must increase your bitrate.
-A 4K video with a low bitrate will look significantly worse than a 1080p video with a high bitrate.
+A 4K video at 8 Mbps will look significantly worse than a 1080p video at 15 Mbps.
+This is why YouTube's own upload specs recommend 35-45 Mbps for 4K -- roughly 4x the 1080p recommendation.

 Video editing timeline software